 Sources of supply vary throughout the Subregion, as shown in Table 1.
-The supply projections were developed based on 2010 UWMPs from the agencies whose water service areas cover a majority of the Subregion:
+The supplies were developed based on 2010 UWMPs from a composite of wholesale and retail agencies whose water service areas cover a majority of the Subregion, as shown below, and were rounded up to account for any remaining, smaller water providers not captured in the below list.

 - City of Pasadena (portion in Subregion)

 - Foothill MWD (portion in Subregion)

 - City of South Pasadena

 - City of Alhambra

 - California American Water Co. (not including Baldwin Hills)

 - San Gabriel County Water District

 - San Gabriel Valley Water Company

 - City of Arcadia

 - Azusa Light and Power

 - Three Valleys Municipal Water District

 - Suburban Water Systems, San Jose Hills District

-- City of Sierra Madre
+City of Sierra Madre

-- City of Monrovia

-- Valley County Water District
+- City of Monrovia - Valley County Water District